-The following table describes the main substantive changes implemented in comparison to the assessment from 30 January 2023.
+The following table describes the main substantive changes implemented in comparison to the assessment from 12 September 2023.

-Торіс Rationale Score on cover sheet Scores have been updated to include the project types hydropower (dams) and hydropower (run-of-river).
-Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
-Scoring results Section was updated to reflect the scores for the new project types.
+Торіс Rationale Score on cover sheet Scores have been updated to include the project type commercial afforestation.
+Plausibility assessment A plausibility assessment was conducted for the new project type and results and justifications added.
+Scoring results Section was updated to reflect the scores for the new project type.